“If you know somethin’ well, you can always paint it, but people would be better off buyin’ chickens.”

 The newcomers have zero clues to where they are.
 They were just stuck in a dark coop.
 They are in a strange place with strange birds and have no idea where to hide if violence erupts.

-Even if you can you guarantee to get to the coop before dawn, no one can ever convince me that this is a good method, especially when there are less stressful methods to use.
+Even if you can guarantee to get to the coop before dawn, no one can ever convince me that this is a good method, especially when there are less stressful methods to use.

 Adding another coop/Creating another flock

-Each flock has their own home base.
+Each flock has its own home base.
 You can get birds of any age, breed, or size, and not worry about integration.
 If they will share a yard or the property, that will still need to be monitored at first, but an additional coop can eliminate some of the fighting/pecking order issues.
 You will still need to quarantine new birds if you want to minimize disease issues but adding a second coop is a good option for many.

 The middle of the road technique, between simply tossing newcomers in the coop and setting up an additional coop is the slow introduction.